RoboticsLabURJC/2018-phd-pedro-fernandez/README.md

 https://github.com/pjfernandecabo/rl-studio-arm64

+### February
+- From 1 - 15

+Integrating my RL Studio branch with main repo RL-Studio v1.1.
+Adding new deep deterministic policy gradient (DDPG) algorithm which allows working with continuous actions and multidimensional states space such as images

 ### January
 - From 15 - 31

-Integrating my RL Studio branch with main repo RL-Studio v1.1.
-Adding new deep deterministic policy gradient (DDPG) algorithm which allows working with continuous actions and multidimensional states space such as images
+Training qlearn, dqn and ddpg algorithms with differents features set: images and simplified perception as states and discrete or contiuous actions.
+Those parameters give us dozens of trainings, which serve us as learning

 - From 1 - 15